 Locale- Swank to the max, Locale is an impressive bar with true talent of Matteo Di Lenno mixing shit up cherry picking vodkas, bitters and exotic flavors to play with to create fun cocktails such as smoked Mezcal Negronis and welcome boozy punch for anyone who walks through the door.
 The drinks are pricey, but it’s totally worth it for the experience (welcome punch, snacks, detailed presentation, ambiance, etc) Address: Via Delle Seggiole 12

 Rex Cafe– Probably the only address in Sant’Ambrogio (near Santa Croce) that has good drinks, honestly.
-Only worth a visit before dinner or not past 11pm.
-They have themed cocktail specials like absinthe based menu and decent snacks during aperitivo like butter and anchovy toasts.
-I don’t know why this area is so terrible for drinking.
+Only worth a visit before dinner or not past 11pm I don’t know why this area is so terrible for drinking.
 Rex in the later hours turns into a sardine can and you can hardly move or breath because it’s one of the only places in town that has a cool vibe and good music/DJ sets for a boogie.
 The problem is that it’s so small, that you really can’t dance and if you’re like me, you’ve become to old for that shit.
 I’m 31 at time of writing.
 Address: Via Fiesolana 25

 In your hooch trust,